-The Centre for Postdigital Cultures (CPC), a disruptive iteration of the Centre for Disruptive Media, brings together media theorists, practitioners, activists and artists.
-It draws on cross-disciplinary ideas associated with open and disruptive media, the posthuman, the posthumanities, the Anthropocene and the Capitalocene to help both 21st century society and the university respond to the challenges they face in relation to the digital at a global, national and local level.
-In particular, the CPC endeavours to promote the transformation to a more socially just and sustainable ‘post-capitalist’ knowledge economy.
+The Centre for Postdigital Cultures was launched in February 2018.
+We bring together postdigital media theorists, practitioners, activists and artists from more than 15 countries speaking more than 20 languages.
+By drawing on transdisciplinary ideas associated with open, disruptive and immersive media, feminism, the posthuman, and the politics of care, we endeavour to help 21st century society and its cultural institutions (galleries, libraries, archives, museums, etc.) respond to the challenges faced in relation to the digital at a global, national and local level.

 Researchers in the CPC adopt an innovative stance to exploring digital culture.
 It is our position that the “digital” cannot be understood as a separate domain of culture.
 If we actually examine the digital - rather than taking it for granted we already know what it means - we see that today digital information processing is present in every aspect of our lives.
 This includes our global communication, entertainment, education, energy, banking, health, transport, manufacturing, food, and water-supply systems.
 Attention therefore needs to turn from “the digital”, to the various overlapping processes and infrastructures that shape and organise it, along with those that the digital helps to shape and organise in turn.
 This is what we mean by ‘postdigital’.